KarimHassanieh/KarimHassanieh-Udacity-Robond-PerceptionProject/README.md

 ![alt text][image2]

 #### 2. Complete Exercise 3 Steps.
 Features extracted and SVM trained.
 Object recognition implemented.
 Features were extracted and trained using linear SVM model.
 100 orientation were used to train the model (you may refer to capture_features.py and features.py for the code implentation .
-Below are the results obtained :
+Below are the results obtained , the model had 83% accuracy :

 ![alt text][image3]